-The Department of Communications and the Arts is one of three Commonwealth agencies participating in the trial through the IVAIS and Indigenous Languages and Arts programs.
+The Department of Infrastructure, Transport, Regional Devlopment and Communications is one of three Commonwealth agencies participating in the trial through the IVAIS and Indigenous Languages and Arts programs.

 To contribute to the trial, we are gathering information to determine the number of Indigenous and non-Indigenous organisations funded through IVAIS; and the number and percentage of Aboriginal or Torres Strait Islander Australians employed in all funded organisations.
 From organisations that are non-Indigenous, we are also gathering information about the total value of goods and services that are provided by Indigenous businesses.